 Worksheet: Download the interactive sheet for taking notes.

 The Book In Three Or More Sentences:

 Stephen R. Covey lays down 7 habits that are practiced by the most influential people on the planet: Sharpen the saw; Don’t work yourself to death; Be proactive; Begin with an end in mind; Put first things first; Think win-win; Seek first to understand, then to be understood; Synergize.
 Along with the practical advice, he also adds real-life stories that additionally amplify the words inside.

 The Core Idea:

 Your habits determine your character and later define your life.
 Don’t blame outside factors when you fail in life.
 Also, don’t think that succeeding in one area of your life will mean that you’re destined for triumph.
 Both your misfortunes and achievements are based on your habits.
-Obviously having good routines will mean positive things for you and your family while bad ones will withdraw any form of joy.
+Obviously having good routines will mean positive things for you and your family will happen while bad ones will withdraw any form of joy from your life.

 So, don’t skip steps when you’re building something, whatever it is: relationship with someone or a business.
 If you want to make it last and worth it, take the needed time to get to know all the details.

 As Albert Einstein said it a long time ago: “The significant problems we have cannot be solved at the same level of thinking with which we created them.”
 The author talks a lot about the “inside out” concept in the book.
 In short – it’s a concept that makes you look inside yourself when tackling a problem or facing an obstacle.